 Adam Biskupski's editing is often a blaze of rapid fire en pointe to-the-frame speed even when the movie slows.
 Yet I was never bombarded by the spastic strobe effect you'd expect of such a description.

-Production Designer Jonathan Gales dressed the sets of this fictional Zimbabwe so well I could never discern when the movie was in its shooting locales of Zanzibar or England.
+Production Designer Jonathan Gales dressed the sets of this fictional Zanzibar so well I could never discern when the movie was in its shooting locales of Zanzibar or England.

 In aid to all of this scenery, the crew of Jellyfish Pictures created a seamless virtuoso of an impoverished third world city waking up, as well as the iconic fish.
 This look of the city and its environs gave SFX artist, Paul Nicholls, a Production Designer credit as well.

-On the whole, what JONAH lacks in subtlety (and life is rarely subtle until the final act) it makes up for in exuberance: how life can overwhelmingly whirlwind around you faster than you can keep up.
+On the whole, what JONAH lacks in subtlety (life is rarely subtle until the final act) it makes up for in exuberance: how life can overwhelmingly whirlwind around you faster than you can keep up.

 Page copyright 2017 E.C.Mcllen Jr.